na3150/na3150/README.md

 ### Hi there 😊

-💬 I am a student interested in cloud☁
+💬 I am a student interested in cloud☁ computing
 <br>
 💬 I majored in chemistry and double majored in computer science.
 <br>